brendes6/Catch-A-Vibe/README.md

 If you upload a picture, we use OpenAI's CLIP to turn that image into a text-like vibe embedding, then generate songs accordingly.

-The app allows you to log in with Spotify to directly export the created playlist into your account!
 ---

 ## Features

 - Generate a playlist from any vibe title — even niche or emotional ones
 - Upload a picture and get songs that *sound* like the image looks
-- Log in with Spotify and export your playlist directly
 - Fast, responsive UI built with Streamlit
 - Works for multiple kinds of music: pop, indie, jazz, rap, rock, lofi, and more